Join Our Post-Audit Playbook Summit and Earn 3 CPE - Register Now

 The aggregate square footage the lessee has access to over the entire lease term is 2,460,000.
 To allocate the fair value proportionately, the lessee calculates the percentages in which it has access to based on the total square footage.
 The first six months of 10,000 sq. ft. access represent 2% of the total square footage (60,000 / 2,460,000).
 Two percent of the total cost is $120,110 ($4,924,500 x 2%).
 When $120,110 is divided by the number of months the tenant has access to only 10,000 sq. ft., the monthly expense is $20,018 ($120,110 / 6 months).

-Starting July 1, 2020, the tenant obtains full access to the 100,000 sq. ft. space for the remainder of the lease term.
-Applying 98% (2,400,000 / 2,460,000) to the total cost results in $4,804,390 (98% x 4,924,500) that will be evenly distributed across the remaining 24 months of the lease term.
-The monthly expense of $200,183 ((98% * $4,924,500) / 24 months) is for the period July 1, 2020 through June 30, 2022.
+Starting July 1, Year 1, the tenant obtains full access to the 100,000 sq. ft. space for the remainder of the lease term.
+Applying 98% (2,400,000 / 2,460,000) to the total cost results in $4,804,390 (98% x 4,924,500), which will be evenly distributed across the remaining 24 months of the lease term.

 The amortization schedule shows the lessee making total cash payments of $4,924,500 and recognizing total lease expense of $4,924,500.
 Additionally, the lessee is amortizing the lease liability and ROU asset to $0 by the end of the lease term.

-At the end of January 2020, the tenant recognized the rent expense and impact to the liability and ROU asset as follows:
+At the end of January Year 1, the tenant recognized the rent expense and impact to the liability and ROU asset as follows:

 Because there was no payment made in the first three months of the lease, the entries recognized in each of these subsequent months will result in an overall increase of the liability.

-The tenant made its first payment of $17,500 in April 2020, which results in a portion of the payment allocated to reduce the outstanding obligation.
+The tenant made its first payment of $17,500 in April Year 1, which results in a portion of the payment allocated to reduce the outstanding obligation.
 The ROU asset continues to be amortized in the current month.
-The journal entry for April 2020 is as follows:
+The journal entry for April Year 1 is as follows:

-In July 2020, the tenant will have full access to the 100,000 sq. ft. building and the monthly rent payments increase to $200,000.
-The journal entry for July 2020 is as follows:
+In July Year 1, the tenant will have full access to the 100,000 sq. ft. building, and the monthly rent payments will increase to $200,000.
+The journal entry for July Year 1 is as follows:

-Finally, in July 2021, the monthly lease payments will increase by 3% and the tenant will record the following journal entry:
+Finally, in July Year 2, the monthly lease payments will increase by 3%, and the tenant will record the following journal entry:

 Summary

 Rent abatement can include periods of free rent or reduced rent.
-Understanding the timing of the payments is important in determining the impact to both the income statement and balance sheet.
-Under both ASC 840 and ASC 842, rent expense of an operating lease is recorded on a straight-line basis unless another systematic and rational basis is more representative of the timing of the lease.
+Understanding the timing of the payments is important in determining the impact on both the income statement and balance sheet.
+Under both ASC 840 and ASC 842, the rent expense of an operating lease is recorded on a straight-line basis unless another systematic and rational basis is more representative of the timing of the lease.
 Periods of free rent, rent abatements, and escalating payments are all factored into a straight-line rent expense calculation.
 For lease payments that escalate due to the tenant gaining access to additional assets, the expense will be recognized in proportion to the additional leased property.